basilpeter01/decodelabs-task1/README.md

 ## What it does

 - **Register** — new users create an account with a username and password via the Register tab.
 The form sends a POST request to the backend and shows a success or error message.
 - **Login** — existing users log in with their credentials.
-On success, the username is stored in localStorage and the dashboard loads.
+On success, the dashboard loads.
 - **Course dashboard** — after login, 10 available courses are displayed as cards.
 - **Select courses** — clicking a card toggles it selected or deselected.
 Selected cards are visually highlighted.
 - **Save selections** — a Save button sends the selected course IDs to the backend via POST.
 The backend updates the user's document in MongoDB.